joshfinley/WinGadgetHunter/README.md

 - Can scan all DLLs in a specified directory or a single DLL.
 - Color-coded console output for easy interpretation.

-## Dependencies
+## Dependencies & Building

-The program is written in C++ and makes use of the following libraries:
+The program is written in MSVC C++17 and relies on Windows.

-    <Windows.h>: Windows API for loading DLLs and obtaining code sections.
-    <filesystem>: For file and directory operations.
-    <iostream>, <iomanip>, <sstream>, <string>: For input-output operations and string manipulation.

-## Building

-This project targets MSVC C++17.

 ## Usage